Work-life integration: a complete guide for employers and employees

 The concerns: Companies that operate globally must openly prioritize work-life integration policies to prevent burnout, job dissatisfaction, and lack of engagement.

-Work-life integration offers several advantages for employers and employees.
-It starts by creating an environment that welcomes a relationship between personal and professional responsibilities instead of trying to control it.
+Work-life integration offers several advantages for both employees and employers by creating an environment or workplace that supports the natural overlap between personal and professional responsibilities.

 Benefits of work-life integration for employees include: